 If you require the best hearing protection and do not want to read the entire article, below are my recommended products.

 |Howard Leight by Honeywell Maximum Lite Low Pressure Disposable Foam Earplugs, 200-Pairs (LPF-1),...||Buy Now|

 |Mack’s Hi Viz Soft Foam Earplugs, 50 Pair – Most Visible Color, Easy Compliance Checks, 32dB...||Buy Now|

 |Howard Leight by Honeywell Laser Lite High Visibility Disposable Foam Earplugs, Pink/Yellow ,...||Buy Now|

 Last update on 2023-05-30 / Affiliate links / Images from Amazon Product Advertising API

 There’s no need to worry about your ears during an MRI scan.
 The noise you hear is the sound of the machine’s magnet.
 It doesn’t cause pain, and it won’t damage your hearing.
 But if you want to listen to other things, then listening to music in the MRI scanner is not an option.

 The headphones can cause a malfunction of the scanner.
 If you have a hearing aid, you must remove it before your MRI.
 Otherwise, you can use earplugs or earmuffs to protect your ears.
 These earplugs or earmuffs must be metal free, which is why ours are silicone of similar.

-If you have ever had an MRI, you will probably be familiar with the sensation of feeling 'weird' afterwards.
-This is not uncommon and can be explained by the nature of the test.
+If you have ever had an MRI, you will probably be familiar with the sensation of feeling ‘weird’ afterwards.
+This is not uncommon and can be explained by the test.